postwait/node-ife/README.md

     var ifaces = ife.list()

-List all the interfaces on the server.
+List all the broadcast-capable interfaces on the server.

     var ip2mac = ife.arpcache();